krishang118/LLM-Stability-Consistency/README.md

 ### Key Observations

-**1. Model-Agnostic Instability**
-Despite DeepSeek-R1 being optimized for reasoning tasks, it showed no statistically significant stability advantage over the general-purpose LLaMA-3.
+- Model-Agnostic Instability: Despite DeepSeek-R1 being optimized for reasoning tasks, it showed no statistically significant stability advantage over the general-purpose LLaMA-3.
 This suggests that internal inconsistency is likely an inherent property of current autoregressive architectures rather than a training artifact.

-**2. The "Concrete-Abstract" Gap**
-A massive 72% stability gap was observed between concrete concepts and abstract ones.
+- The "Concrete-Abstract" Gap: A massive 72% stability gap was observed between concrete concepts and abstract ones.
 Models are highly consistent when discussing grounded topics like "Remote Work" or "Inflation" (definitions), but crumble when asked to reason about abstract meta-concepts like "Knowledge Limits" or "Uncertainty".

-**3. The Inflation Paradox**
-The most striking finding is the decoupling of factual and normative consistency.
+- The Inflation Paradox: The most striking finding is the decoupling of factual and normative consistency.
 The concept "Inflation" had the highest factual stability (CSS=0.657) yet the highest stance volatility (SVI=0.786).
 This means the model knows exactly what inflation is, but cannot decide how it feels about it, flipping its stance based on slight phrasing changes.

 ### Conclusion